delvier/FEDS_Font_Tool/README.md

 When the binary is deciphered, the pixel is drawn by following order on 16-by-16 cells:
 * Pixels are drawn from the top row.
 * For each row, they are drawn in order of: ``7 6 5 4 3 2 1 0 F E D C B A 9 8``.
 In other words, split by half, left first; for each part, right first.

+The binary is read until 256 pixels are filled, so the size of each glyph may not be divisible by five bytes.
+For example, ``01 F0`` as the last block of the glyph data is valid, if, say, the first pixel coloured F is the last of 256 pixels.

 ##### Colour
 The colours are tones of reds.
 The below are approximations, except for zero.